 8.1 General requirements

-8.1.1 Virtual scene quality requirements
+8.1.1 Virtual-scene quality requirements

-AQ-01: The output virtual scene is required to have 2D audio-video processing capabilities, and have the ability to carry colour or transparent background information
+AQ-01: The output virtual-scene is required to have 2D audio-video processing capabilities, and have the ability to carry colour or transparent background information

-AQ-02: The output virtual scene is recommended to have 3D audio-video processing capabilities, and the ability to carry colour and transparent background information.
+AQ-02: The output virtual-scene is recommended to have 3D audio-video processing capabilities, and the ability to carry colour and transparent background information.

-AQ-03: The image quality of the output virtual scene is required to meet the 1080P quality requirements.
+AQ-03: The image quality of the output virtual-scene is required to meet the 1080P quality requirements.

-AQ-04: The output virtual scene is recommended to achieve the same refresh rate as the AR terminal display.
+AQ-04: The output virtual-scene is recommended to achieve the same refresh rate as the AR terminal display.

 8.1.2 Interaction requirements